tagohd/mono/Concepts/Magic/Spells/Destroy Legendary Artifact.md

 >Recover and eat the chocolate orange

 I don't know if this game's UI is going to have a way of distinguishing main and side quests, but if it does, it's important that these both appear as main quests.
 They are of equal importance to Luke.

+%%
+sudoMajor:: Somehow, I ended up writing a scene between Luke and Case here.
+It probably belongs in [[1.4 The Crossing of the First Threshold]] instead?
+Read this fourth.
+Priority:: 4
+#majorChange #unseenByLun
+%%

+#Spells/Major